Mbale–Bulambuli–Siti Medium Voltage Power Line: Overview

-The power line is being developed to evacuate the 16.5 megawatts of electricity generated at Siti II Hydroelectric Power Station and transmit it to Mbale were it will be distributed to industrial, commercial and domestic customers.
+The power line is being developed to evacuate the 16.5 megawatts of electricity generated at Siti II Hydroelectric Power Station and transmit it to Mbale where it will be distributed to industrial, commercial and domestic customers.
 Siti II Power Station is expected online in the 3rd quarter of 2020.

 The metropolis of Mbale attained city status on 1 July 2020.
 Before that, their electricity consumption was no more than 20 megawatts.
 In 2019, peak demand in Mbale increased by 5 percent.
 This transmission line together with other distribution enhancements within the city, will result in the availability of 61 megawatts of electricity by December 2020.

 Associated power infrastructure

 As part of this power line, Umeme is also installing a switching station and plant house at its existing Mbale substation.
 In addition, it is installing capacitor banks, aimed at stabilizing the power supply.

-Another large infrastructure development in Mbale, is the creation of Tangshan Mbale Industrial Park.
-The park, which sits on 619 acre will host 60 to 80 factories when fully developed.
+Another large infrastructure development in Mbale is the creation of Tangshan Mbale Industrial Park.
+The park, which sits on 619 acre, will host 60 to 80 factories when fully developed.
 Its peak consumption is calculated at 220 megawatts of electricity at full capacity.
 Umeme is construction a 33 kilo Volt transmission line, measuring 75 km long, from Tororo to Tangshan Mbale Industrial Park, delivering 25 megawatts of electricity.
 Umeme is also constructing a switching station and plant house within the industrial park, to stabilize the electricity to industrial standards.
 The electricity distributor utility is also constructing a distribution network within the park measuring 10 km.

 At a later date, Uganda Electricity Transmission Company Limited (UETCL) plans to develop the 132kV Mbale–Bulambuli High Voltage Power Line, at which time the 33kV medium voltage line will plug into the high voltage line, for better stability of the network.